Priors in Deep Image Restoration and Enhancement: A Survey: Semantic Priors

-\textbf{Discussion:} From the review, semantic prior can help improve the performance of deep image restoration~\cite{wang2021towards}, while the restored outputs can help to learn the semantic segmentation networks\cite{liu2020connecting}.
+\textbf{Discussion:} From the review, semantic prior can help improve the performance of deep image restoration \cite{wang2021towards}, while the restored outputs can help to learn the semantic segmentation networks \cite{liu2020connecting}.
 Therefore, avoiding the dependencies between tasks and exploiting more efficient mutual collaboration strategies deserve more research.
+On the other hand, the utilization of large-scale foundation models \cite{kirillov2023segment} holds significant potential, as it can furnish steadfast and resilient semantic information for guidance.
 Moreover, based on the theoretical analysis in Sec.~\ref{sec:definition}, semantic prior boosts the deep image enhancement model capacity $f_\Phi$ by supplying extra semantic information, and they can be easily extended to other fields, \eg, HDR imaging, and image compression artifact removal.
 Lastly, it is also promising to explore fusing the high-level tasks and low-level tasks via the semantic prior.